Hard problem of consciousness: Philosophical responses

-Type-A Materialism
+Type-A materialism

-Type-A materialism (also known as reductive materialism or a priori physicalism) is a view characterised by a commitment to physicalism and a full rejection of the hard problem.
+Type-A materialism, also known as reductive materialism or a priori physicalism, is a view characterised by a commitment to physicalism and a full rejection of the hard problem.
 By this view, the hard problem either does not exist or is just another easy problem, because every fact about the mind is a fact about the performance of various functions or behaviours.
-So, once all the relevant functions and behaviours have been accounted for, there will not be any facts left over in need of explanation.
+As a result, once all the relevant functions and behaviours have been accounted for, there will not be any facts left over in need of explanation.
 Thinkers who subscribe to type-A materialism include Paul and Patricia Churchland, Daniel Dennett, Keith Frankish, and Thomas Metzinger.
 Some type-A materialists believe in the reality of phenomenal consciousness but believe it is nothing extra in addition to certain functions or behaviours.
 This view is sometimes referred to as strong reductionism.
 Other type-A materialists may reject the existence of phenomenal consciousness entirely.
 This view is referred to as eliminative materialism or illusionism.